 - The individual is the only one what must wear the badge.
 It shall not be loaned or use for area monitoring.
 There are other devices designed to monitor the radiation exposure of a certain area.

-- When working with ionizing radiation, the badge must be worn in an area where exposure is great.
+- According to attorneys at workerscompcalaw.com when working with ionizing radiation make sure workers are 100 percent safe in the working area and the badge must be worn in an area where exposure is great.
 Usually, it is on the collar.
 Other locations that are acceptable include the shirt pocket, sleeves, or the body trunk.
 Ring dosimeters must be worn when there is a chance of great radiation exposure to the arm.
 It is essential to wear the ring on the area that is exposed.
 Usually, it is on the index finger since it gets the largest exposure.
 To protect the ring from contamination, it must be worn under gloves.

 - The dosimeter must be worn always when there is a chance of exposing yourself to a radiation while you are working.
 The dosimeter must not leave the facility.
 It must be stored in a radiation-free, safe area whenever you are not using it.
 The dosimeter must not be stored in hot or humid areas.